Alx Oncology Holdings Inc (ALXO) Shares Plummet Below 1-Year High - News Heater

-Alx Oncology Holdings Inc (NASDAQ: ALXO)’s stock price has gone decline by -0.05 in comparison to its previous close of 9.15, however, the company has experienced a 4.28% increase in its stock price over the last five trading days.
+The stock of Alx Oncology Holdings Inc (NASDAQ: ALXO) has decreased by -3.91 when compared to last closing price of 9.21.
+Despite this, the company has experienced a -0.90% fall in its stock price over the last five trading sessions.
 Seeking Alpha reported 2023-10-09 that ALX Oncology reported positive interim results from its phase 2 study using its anti-CD47 drug for HER2-positive gastric/gastroesophageal junction cancer.
 Final results from the ASPEN-06 study are expected to be released in Q2 2024, potentially leading to further gains for investors.
 ALXO also announced a cash raise of $55 million, reducing the need for a future cash raise and lowering the risk of dilution.

 Is It Worth Investing in Alx Oncology Holdings Inc (NASDAQ: ALXO) Right Now?